Diyckstra/terraform-provider-deyckstra/website/docs/r/ec2_transit_gateway_vpc_attachment.md

 * `transit_gateway_id` - (Required) The ID of the transit gateway.
 * `vpc_id` - (Required) The ID of the VPC.
 * `tags` - (Optional)  Map of tags to assign to the transit gateway VPC attachment.
-  If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+  If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
 * `transit_gateway_default_route_table_association` - (Optional) Indicates whether the transit gateway VPC attachment should be associated with the transit gateway default association route table.
 Defaults to `true`.
 * `transit_gateway_default_route_table_propagation` - (Optional) Indicates whether the transit gateway VPC attachment